 Graduates with the Bachelor of Arts in Communication will complete a total of 120 semester hours, including the Associate in Arts degree.
 The degree requires two semesters of a foreign language, three credits of physical education, and passing all components of the ETS Proficiency Profile Examination.
-The Communication degree also requires a minor from those offered by the College.
 Graduates will complete at least 50 hours at the 3000 and 4000 level.